About Us

 Our practical, hands-on programs will help you:

 Our caring and trained Nutrition Education Program Advisors teach the lessons.
-You can meet some of them now by watching these videos.

 Our lessons are great opportunities to build your skills.
 No cooking experience is required.
+Our lessons involve hands-on learning where you can practice by doing alongside other participants.

 Yes!
 When you attend our lessons, you not only get great information, delicious food samples, and a chance to exercise, but also: